 However, your browser doesn't appear to allow cookies by default.

-All races will be held on Saturday, November 17, 2018.
+When?
+All races will be held on Saturday, November 11, 2023.

+How far are the races?
 The half marathon is 13.1 miles.
 This is approximately half of the distance traveled by Pheidippides, a Greek messenger, who was sent from the battlefield of Marathon (get it?) to Athens to announce that the Persians had been defeated.
 Legend holds that he ran the entire distance without stopping and burst into the assembly, exclaiming "WE HAVE WΟN" before collapsing and dying.
 Please do not exclaim “WE HAVE WΟN” nor collapse upon crossing the finish line of the half marathon.